 You think this is harsh?
 Just watch Mr Shorten agreeing, absolutely, with his (then) party leader even though he did not know what she had said.

 If our parliaments are filled with people who let their parties do the thinking for them, what then do the parties 'think'?
 Well, parties have to 'think' in a way that will not hinder their party's funding base otherwise they cannot fund their election campaigns.
 Corporate influence on government policies is now accepted as inevitable.
-Property developers, the mining, gambling, and food industries wield extraordinary power over us.
+Property developers, the mining, financial, gambling, and food industries wield extraordinary power over us.
 We now know that it only takes $22 million to get rid of an Australian prime minister.

 This state of affairs is a natural and inevitable outcome of the fact that we vote for our politicians.
 The behaviour of our politicians and the parties is not the problem, this is just the symptom.
 Voting is the problem, this is what has to change.

 I believe the best alternative to voting is sortition, that is, our representatives should be selected by lot.
 Since its inception by the ancient Greeks sortition has been used by many societies with success (http://en.wikipedia.org/wiki/Sortition).
 Today we use sortition to select our juries.
 More recently John Burnheim champions these ideas in his book "Is Democracy Possible?
 The alternative to electoral politics" (Sydney University Press)